-Josue is a rising senior in Columbia College studying History and Sustainable Development with an interest in environmental policy and international relations.
+Josue is a senior in Columbia College studying History and Sustainable Development with an interest in environmental policy and international relations.
 He started his Model UN journey as a high school delegate and is excited to serve as Secretary-General after three years on secretariat.
 He is actively involved in CIRCA and has staffed multiple conferences including CESIMS and CMUNNY.
 Outside of CIRCA, he’s involved on campus as Treasurer of the Columbia University Marching Band where he plays the trumpet.
 He enjoys traveling, reading science fiction, and when he is not on campus you can find him somewhere in the city trying to find good places to eat.
 He is looking forward to welcoming all delegates to an exciting conference and making CMUNCE XVIII the best one yet!

-Jack is a rising senior in Columbia College studying Slavic Studies and Political Science.
+Jack is a senior in Columbia College studying Slavic Studies and Political Science.
 Born in New York City but raised in New Jersey, Jack spends much of his time defending his state's charm to unrelenting New Yorkers.
 Beyond that, Jack serves on the Executive Board of the Birch, an undergraduate journal of Slavic Studies, he is the President of the Eurasian Studies Student Organization, and he is also involved in CIRCA.
 Outside of school, Jack enjoys running in Riverside Park, traveling, and volunteering.
-This summer Jack will study in Nizhny Novgorod, Russia and hopes to attend a World Cup game while there.
+This past summer Jack studied in Nizhny Novgorod, Russia.

 Chief of Staff